Sung-Huan/ANNOgesic/docs/source/test_case.rst

    $ cd ../../../../

 If we check the wiggle files, we will find that the strain name (presented by "chrom") is not the same as fasta or annotation gff file.
 Thus, we need to change it.
-We can use ``replace_seq_id.py`` from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ to replace the strain name properly.
+We can use `replace_seq_id.py <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ from our
+Git repository. to replace the strain name properly.
 If the strain names in your fasta, annotation, wiggle files are the same, you can skip this step.

 ::